-Agathe Vanas1, Janne Soetbeer1, Frauke Diana Breitgoff1, Henrik Hintz2, Muhammad Sajid2, Yevhen Polyhach1, Adelheid Godt2, Gunnar Jeschke1, Maxim Yulikov1, and Daniel Klose1
+Agathe Vanas1, Janne Soetbeer1, Frauke Diana Breitgoff1, Henrik Hintz2, Muhammad Sajid2, Yevhen Polyhach1, Adelheid Godt2, Gunnar Jeschke1, Maxim Yulikov1, and Daniel Klose1 1Laboratory of Physical Chemistry, ETH Zürich, Vladimir-Prelog-Weg 2, CH-8093 Zürich, Switzerland.
+2Bielefeld University, Department of Chemistry, Universitätsstrasse 25, D-33615 Bielefeld, Germany.
 Correspondence: Daniel Klose (daniel.klose@phys.chem.ethz.ch), Maxim Yulikov (maxim.yulikov@phys.chem.ethz.ch)

 Abstract.
-To characterise structure and molecular order in the nanometer range, distances between electron spins and their distributions can be measured via dipolar spin-spin interactions by different pulsed electron paramagnetic resonance experiments.
-Here, for the single frequency technique for refocusing dipolar couplings (SIFTER), the buildup of dipolar modulation signal and intermolecular contributions is analysed for a uniform random distribution of monoradicals and biradicals in frozen glassy solvent by using the product operator formalism for electron spin S=1/2.
+To characterise structure and order in the nanometer range, distances between electron spins and their distributions can be measured via dipolar spin-spin interactions by different pulsed electron paramagnetic resonance experiments.
+Here, for the single frequency technique for refocusing dipolar couplings (SIFTER), the buildup of dipolar modulation signal and intermolecular contributions is analysed for a uniform random distribution of monoradicals and biradicals in frozen glassy

+- 5 solvent by using the product operator formalism for electron spin S=1/2.
 A dipolar oscillation artefact appearing at both ends of the SIFTER time trace is predicted, which originates from the weak coherence transfer between biradicals.
 The relative intensity of this artefact is predicted to be temperature independent, but to increase with the spin concentration in the sample.
-Different compositions of the intermolecular background are predicted in the case of biradicals and in the case of monoradicals.
-Our theoretical account suggests that the appropriate procedure of extracting the intra-molecular dipolar contribution (form factor) requires fitting and subtracting the unmodulated part, followed by division by an intermolecular background function that is different in shape.
-This scheme differs from the previously used heuristic background division approach.
-We compare our theoretical derivations to experimental SIFTER traces for nitroxide and trityl monoradicals and biradicals.
-Our analysis demonstrates a good qualitative match with the proposed theoretical description.
-The resulting perspectives for a quantitative analysis of SIFTER data are discussed.
+Different compositions of intermolecular backgrounds are predicted in the case of biradicals and in the case of monoradicals.
+We compare these predictions to experimental SIFTER traces for nitroxide and trityl monoradicals and biradicals.
+Our analysis - 10 demonstrates a good qualitative match with the proposed theoretical description.
+The resulting perspectives of quantitative analysis of SIFTER data are discussed.

-15 1 Introduction
+1 Introduction

 Distances between electron spins, and in particular distance distributions, are an important source of information for different research fields ranging from structural biology of ordered and disordered proteins (Schiemann and Prisner, 2007; Jeschke, 2012; Breton et al., 2015; Jeschke, 2018; Jarvi et al., 2021; Goldfarb, 2022) to supramolecular chemistry and material science (Roessler and Salvadori, 2018; Geue et al., 2022).
 Distance distributions in the nanometer range are accessible by pulsed dipolar spectroscopy (PDS), an increasingly applied group of techniques in the field of pulsed EPR spectroscopy (Jeschke, 2018; Abdullin and Schiemann, 2020).
-PDS offers a number of strategies for inter-spin distance determination, of which to date the most frequently applied PDS experiment is 4-pulse DEER (Milov et al., 1981, 1984; Martin et al., 1998; Pannier et al., 2000).
-In the double-resonance experiment DEER, the spectrum is separated into two fractions of spin packets excited at different frequencies.
-(Jeschke, 2016) Contrary to this, single-frequency experiments (Borbat and Freed, 2017) strive to excite the whole spectrum of coupled spin pairs and depend on coherence transfers of both coupled spins that are excited by the same pulses.
+PDS offers a number of strategies for inter-spin distance determination, of which to date the most frequently applied PDS experiment is 4-pulse DEER (Milov et al., 1981, 1984; Martin et al., 1998; Pannier pulses.
 The most well known examples of this class of experiments are the 6-pulse DQC (Borbat and Freed, 2002) and the 4-pulse SIFTER (Jeschke et al., 2000) sequence, with the latter being discussed here.